flutter/flutter-intellij/docs/Dev-Channel.md

 NOTE: If you already have the Flutter plugin installed, please uninstall it before proceeding.
 Once you have the plugin installed from one channel it will not be available on other channels.

-Open the Plugins preference page (Mac) or settings page (Windows, Linux).
+Open the Plugins preference page (macOS) or settings page (Windows, Linux).
 Click the gear at the top-right and select _Manage Plugin Repositories_.

 ![Screen shot of repositories page](https://lh4.googleusercontent.com/zo9vANXp01YXJC_tQGuiLJxgbdtRFWV-VXViIx_MnqCphGi8PhhQbNTa7H-8ogl0AxIpU7enEQpAs3FZ8lSd0eUw4FpSkxXRkDoQj9uCpvs93D4pTdIrjyK0--q9xBPXTQ0MN7PB)